 7 Tips for getting Toddler to sleep earlier

-You have made a decision, you want to get your toddler off to bed a little earlier than they are used to.
+You have made a decision, you want to get your toddler off to bed a little earlier than they are used to, and you also want them to stay asleep.
 Sometimes this can be done easily, but other times, you may need to build up to the new bedtime over a number of days.

 Getting your baby or toddler to sleep, and developing a good bedtime habit has some huge benefits for their development!
 It is vital that you have a good sleep routine.